Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

-For the benefit of model theorists, we provide considerable background on the notion of `categoricity of inference rules'.
+For the benefit of model theorists, we provide a background on the notion of `categoricity of inference rules'.
 This categoricity is a central step (Propositions~\ref{infRmeaning} and \ref{G-infRmeaning}) in the main arguments.

 \begin{definition}[Varieties of Constants] We consider several varieties of constants: {\em $\tau$-constants, auxiliary constants, constant terms}.
 A $\tau$-constant is a constant symbol in the vocabulary $\tau$; the $R$-semantics introduces {\em auxiliary constants} in the vocabularies $\tau_M$.
-Either case may also give rise to {\em constant terms}; these are definable unary functions of definable singletons, either a $\tau /\tau_M$ - constant or the solution of a formula with no pararameters that has a unique solution.
+Either case may also give rise to {\em constant terms}; these are definable unary functions of definable singletons, either a $\tau /\tau_M$ - constant or the solution of a formula with no parameters that has a unique solution.
 E.g. the formula $\neg \exists y S(y) =x$ in the theory of an $\omega$-sequence in the vocabulary $\langle S,=\rangle$.
 Depending on context `constant' may refer to any of these. \end{definition}

 \begin{example}{(Categoricity of $\& I$ and $\&E$-rules)} {\rm